Eyes-on-Me: Scalable RAG Poisoning through Transferable Attention-Steering Attractors: Implementation Details

 \paragraph{Optimization.} Each Attention Attractor (e.g., the prefix $\rho_{\text{prefix}}$) was initialized with 5 random tokens.
 We employed the HotFlip~\citep{ebrahimi2018hotflipwhiteboxadversarialexamples} attack algorithm for optimization.
 The process was run for a maximum of $T=50$ iterations.
 We utilized an early stopping mechanism, terminating the optimization if the attack loss did not improve for 3 consecutive iterations.

 \paragraph{Fluency Constraint.} To ensure the linguistic quality of the generated adversarial text, we enforced a fluency constraint at each step of the HotFlip optimization.
 Specifically, for each token replacement, we restricted the candidate pool to the top 1,000 tokens with the lowest conditional perplexity.
-This perplexity score was computed using a pre-trained GPT-2 model (124M parameters)~\citep{radford2019language}.
+We used a pre-trained GPT-2 model (124M parameters)~\citep{radford2019language} to compute perplexity scores. \camera{This was a deliberate decision to prioritize computational efficiency during optimization while establishing a conservative baseline.
+To evaluate a stronger proxy, we upgraded our PPL filter to a more capable instruction-tuned model (Qwen2.5-3B-Instruct).
+Keeping the target pipeline constant (BCE retriever, Qwen2.5-0.5B-Instruct generator, MS MARCO dataset), the attack performance adjusted from 76.92\% to 65.80\%, while boosting the perplexity-based ASR from 72.2\% to 75.2\%, demonstrating an engineering trade-off between strict stealthiness filters and attack efficacy.}

 \paragraph{Attention Loss Configuration.} As described in Sec.~\ref{sec:proxy_objective}, our proxy objective includes an attention loss term, $\mathcal{L}_{\text{attn}}$.
 This loss targets a set of "salient" attention heads that are most influential on the downstream task.
 We identified these heads by computing the Spearman correlation~\citep{zar2005spearman} between their attention weights and the model's final output for a given task.
 Heads with a correlation coefficient greater than 0.9 were selected as salient for the optimization process.